 Did Michael Jordan Donate His Wizards Salary?
 How MJ Contributed His $1M Earnings Toward a Philanthropic Cause

 In 2001, Michael Jordan shocked the basketball world by announcing his return to the NBA.
 Instead of donning the red, white and black of the Chicago Bulls, he came back as a member of the Washington Wizards.
-Money wasn’t a concern for Jordan, who was in such a comfortable financial situation that he able to donate his entire 2001-02 season salary to a philanthropic cause.
+Money wasn’t a concern for Jordan, who was in such a comfortable financial situation that he was able to donate his entire 2001-02 season salary to a philanthropic cause.

 Jordan’s decision to return to basketball came on September 10, 2001.
 At the time, he was a part-owner of the Wizards and their president of basketball operations.
 Another stint in the NBA would be unheard of, considering his status in the organization.

-Many people speculated about Jordan’s reason for return.
+Many people speculated about Jordan’s reason for returning.
 He put to rest talk of anything other than basketball in an intimate press conference with the Associated Press, revealing his passion for the sport drove him back onto the court.

 “I’m doing it for the love of the game.
 Nothing else.
 For the love of the game,” Jordan proclaimed.

 Jordan’s love for the game wasn’t influenced by money.
 After all, the 6x NBA champion had reached remarkable financial heights with his off-court business ventures.
-The basketball world couldn’t contain their excitement to see His Airness play again, but that emotion didn’t last long.
+The basketball world couldn’t contain its excitement to see His Airness play again, but that emotion didn’t last long.

 The very next day, the United States fell victim to one of the world’s worst terrorist attacks known as 9/11.
 MJ felt a sense of responsibility to do what he could to help those impacted by the tragic event and dedicated $1 million to various relief programs.